-Fight that team across the field

-And show 'em the Flyers are here.

-Send the earth reverberating

-With a mighty cheer.
+Fight that team across the field And show 'em the Flyers are here.
+Send the earth reverberating With a mighty cheer.
 Rah!
 Rah!
 Rah!
 Hit them hard and see how they fall.
 Never let that team get the ball.

-Light Light The gang's all here It for a victory!
+Hail!
+Hail!
+The gang's all here And we're out for a victory!